stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - `tft_unit_name` (string) - The name of the component
 - `tft_edition_name` (string) - An identifier for the specific instance of the resources

 These variables are only used to set locals in the file `meta_locals.tf`.
-Use the `edition_id` and other locals in `meta_locals.tf` to define resource names, and create your own locals in another file for any other identifiers that the resources need.
+Use the `edition_id` and the other locals in `meta_locals.tf` to define resource names, and create your own locals in another file for any other identifiers that the resources need.

 You can change or completely replace the provided test code.
-For example, you might change the format of the random _edition_name_ identifier that the test setup generates.
+For example, you might change the format of the random edition name identifier that the test setup generates.

 > If you do not use the instance `edition_id` or an equivalent hash in the name of a resource, you must decide how to ensure that each copy of the resource will have a unique name.